Corporate Taxation in Norway in 2026: Rates for AS, ENK, NUF and Other Business Forms

 Depreciation (Tax Depreciation)

 Capital assets are depreciated over time according to declining-balance methods.
-Different asset categories have different depreciation rates:
+Different asset categories have different depreciation rates.

 | Asset Category | Annual Rate |